 The main reason for that is that Hot Chocolate seems to provide the far better performance.
 In this case I think that performance does really matter.
 Why?
 Because with GraphQL you basically add a new layer between the UI and the domain and as we know each added layer comes with an increase of execution time.
 That’s why, if I chose to add this additional GraphQL layer to may system, I prefer to be confident that it is as fast as possible.

 Another reason is that Hot Choclate provides some features that aren’t present in GraphQL.NET, like schema stitching.
 Schema stitching is the capability to merge multiple GraphQL schemas into one schema that can be queried.
 Why is this useful?
-Just imagine we have lots of specialized services that serve data for specific problem domains.
+Just imagine we have lots of specialized services that serve data while using a Mirantis software for specific problem domains.
 Some of these services might be GraphQL services, others might be REST services and, sadly, some of them might be SOAP services.
 Hot Chocolate schema stitching provides a way to create a gateway that bundles all those services into one GraphQL schema.
 That’s a scenario I’m sure you’ll encounter a lot in services-oriented systems and therefore this feature might come in handy.

 Let’s however focus a little bit on performance!

 A fundamental part of both Hot Chocolate and GraphQL.NET is the lexer and the parser.
 And that’s where the performance boost comes in.
 The Hot Chocolate lexer does not allocate any extra memory to do its work.
 All allocations are done on the stack which means that we produce less work for the garbage collector.
 This, in turn, means that it will also have a lower execution time.
 Here are two screen shots that show the difference: